How to prepare your garden for autumn and winter birds

 After flowering, it is useful to divide up the perennials such as hardy geraniums, heleniums, phlox and primulas.
 By spreading them out or giving them to friends and family, this creates new feeding places for nature.

-By leaving seedheads, this will feed birds and other wildlife during the autumn and winter months.
-After your birds return to your garden once the weather grows colder, this harvest will largely be to their benefit.
+By leaving seedheads to form rather than deadheading, this will feed birds and other wildlife during the autumn and winter months.
+After the birds return to your garden once the weather grows colder, this harvest will hugely benefit them.

 Create a pond or birdbath